openssl/general-policies/policies/committer-policy.md

 * Contributors without commit rights need two approvals, including one from an OTC member.

-An OMC member may apply an OMC-hold to a submission.
-An OTC member may apply an OTC-hold to a submission.
-An OMC-hold may be cleared by being removed by the member that put in place the hold or by a vote of the OMC.
-An OTC-hold may be cleared by being removed by the member that put in place the hold or by a vote of the OTC.
+An OMC member may apply a _hold: needs OMC decision_ label to a submission.
+An OTC member may apply a _hold: needs OTC decision_ to a submission.
+A _hold: needs OMC decision_ label may be removed by the member that put in place the hold or by a decision of the OMC.
+A _hold: needs OTC decision_ label may be removed by the member that put in place the hold or by a decision of the OTC.

-Approved submissions (outside of the automated release process and NEWS.md and CHANGES.md file updates) shall only be applied after a 24-hour delay from the approval (except for minor build and test breakage fix approvals).
+Approved submissions (outside of the automated release process and [NEWS] and [CHANGES] file updates) shall only be applied after a 24-hour delay from the approval.
+An exception to the delay exists for build and test breakage fix approvals which should be flagged with the _severity: urgent_ label.

 Contributors without commit rights cannot formally approve patches but are nevertheless welcome to comment on submissions and do technical